lari030/moodle-report_coursestats_v2/tutorial/first_usage.md

 # Using the plugin for the first time

 This tutorial provides a step-by-step guide on how to use the "CourseStats" plugin for the first time.
-The content is also available as a [video](https://www.youtube.com/watch?v=98T4p3GH8F8).
+The content is also available in format [video](https://www.youtube.com/watch?v=98T4p3GH8F8).

 ## 1. Accessing the plugin area
 - After installing the plugin, go to the **Reports** tab and click on **Course Usage Statistics V2**.
 The plugin will load a list of categories registered in your Moodle.